 Nearly one-fifth of the adult U.S. population is estimated to have a diagnosable mental illness.
 Mental and emotional well-being is essential to overall health, yet serious challenges exist in providing needed behavioral health care services to the population, and mental health disparities persist among minority and vulnerable populations.

-The Behavioral Health Workforce Research Center is a joint initiative of the Health Resources and Services Administration (HRSA) and Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services and is part of the HRSA-funded network of Health Workforce Research Centers.
+The Behavioral Health Workforce Research Center is funded by the Health Resources and Services Administration (HRSA) and part of the HRSA-funded network of Health Workforce Research Centers.